Monday, August 22, 2011

 For added support, we put a couple more boards on the inside of each leg as well:

-potting bench supports
+garden planting bench leg supports

-More support never hurts. ;)
+More support never hurts.

 Easy peasy.
 I swear.